BrettAbaurrea/Abaurrea_CS290_LBCC/Final Project/README.md

 Thanks for an awesome term

+The best html to open first is deathCastPageFINAL.html thats the main homepage, although you can get to the home page from any of the other html documents

 Looking back at the sites I chose
 Disneyplus:
   After learning what I know now about web design, I dont think this site is as bad as I originally said it was.
 I do still think it looks a bit cluttered but it makes sense why the developers designed it that way.
 It's not just random, it's organized by franchise (since Disney owns basically all of them).
 I do wish there was a bit more text elements and more spacing between thumbnails though, which knowing what I know now, wouldn't be too difficult of a fix